 |Third person||his, hers, its||their||su, suyo||su, suyo|

 Subject pronouns in Spanish are used much as they are in English, but there is one important difference.
 They are largely optional in Spanish.
-You only need to specify the subject pronoun in Spanish to emphasize who is doing the action or to disambiguate when it's not clear from the verb conjugation who is doing the action.
+You only need to specify the subject pronoun in Spanish to emphasize who is doing the action or to disambiguate when it's not clear from the verb conjugation or from the context who is doing the action.

 |First person||I||We||yo||nosotros, nosotras|